Tentative rotation in a galaxy at z$\sim$14 with ALMA: Detection and modelling of velocity gradient

 \subsection{Velocity gradient in \OIIIalm}

 To investigate the presence of any velocity gradient traced by the \OIIIalm emission line, we fitted each pixel of the data cube within a radius of $<$0.5\arcsec\ with a single Gaussian model, with centroid, velocity width and amplitude as free parameters.
 We fitted this model using python's \texttt{lmfit}.
 To construct the final map we opted for a SNR cutoff of 3.
-We show the final velocity and FWHM maps of \OIIIalm in the top and middle left panels of Figure \ref{fig:maps}.
+We show the final velocity and FWHM maps of \OIIIalm in the top and middle left panels of Fig. \ref{fig:maps}.
 The velocity map shows a velocity gradient in the northeast direction with velocities from +40 to $-20$ \kms.
 We verified this velocity gradient using three separate methods: 1) extracting integrated spectra from grid of apertures; 2) performing spectro-astrometry in the image plane; and 3) performing spectro-astrometry in the uv-plane.

 To confirm the velocity gradient, we extracted the regional spectra from 3$\times$3 square grid centred on the \target.
-Each region has a size of 0.3\arcsec$\times$0.3\arcsec\ and we show these spectra on the right side of Figure \ref{fig:maps}.
+Each region has a size of 0.3\arcsec$\times$0.3\arcsec\ and we show these spectra on the right side of Fig. \ref{fig:maps}.
 We fitted the extracted spectra using a single Gaussian profile to determine the velocity centroid of the emission line profile.
-The extracted spectra confirm the presence of the velocity gradient in \target along the north-east direction with maximum velocity difference between two regions of 42$\pm$14 \kms \xspace, a 3.0$\sigma$ detection of the velocity gradient in \target.
+The extracted spectra confirm the presence of the velocity gradient in \target along the north-east direction with maximum velocity difference between two regions of 42$\pm$14 \kms \xspace, which is significant at 3.0$\sigma$.

 We further confirmed this velocity gradient using spectro-astrometry in both image and \textit{uv}-plane.
 For the image plane analysis, we created two moment-0 maps of the \OIIIalm emission line in the range [0, 50] \kms \xspace and [$-50$, 0] \kms \xspace to map of the redshifted and blueshifted parts of the emission line, respectively.
-These are shown as red and blue contours, respectively, on the moment-0 map in the bottom left panel of Figure \ref{fig:maps}.
-We measure the spatial offset between the red and blue centroids of 0.3$\pm$0.06\arcsec, corresponding to 0.99$\pm$0.2 kpc.
+These are shown as red and blue contours, respectively, on the moment-0 map in the bottom left panel of Fig. \ref{fig:maps}.
+We measure the spatial offset between the red and blue centroids of 0.30$\pm$0.06\arcsec, corresponding to 0.99$\pm$0.20 kpc.